Symmetry breaking mechanisms of the 3BF action for the Standard Model coupled to gravity: Introduction

 The higher gauge theory programme based on $3$-groups has recently given some promising concrete results.
-First, it was understood how to construct a classical action that describes the full Standard Model (SM) naturally coupled to Einstein-Cartan gravity, so that it has a form compatible with the generalized spinfoam quantization procedure \cite{Radenkovic2019}.
+First, it was understood how to construct a classical action that describes the full Standard Model (SM) naturally coupled to Einstein-Cartan gravity (our naming convention follows the textbook \cite{BlagojevicBook}), so that it has a form compatible with the generalized spinfoam quantization procedure \cite{Radenkovic2019}.
 This amounts to the reformulation of the classical theory into a form of the so-called constrained $3BF$ action.
 Such an action consists of two main parts --- the topological $3BF$ part, specified by the postulated structure of a $3$-group, and the constraint part, which deforms the topological theory into a non-topological one, with nontrivial dynamics.
-A lot of research has also been focused on simpler models based on $BF$ and $2BF$ theories, see for example \cite{baez2000,BFgravity2016,GirelliPfeifferPopescu2008,FariaMartinsMikovic2011,MikovicOliveira2014,Mikovic2015,MOV2016,MOV2019,Asante2020,Girelli2021}, and there is even one model based on a $4BF$ theory \cite{MV2020}.
 Next, the quantization procedure for the topological sector has been sucessfully implemented, leading to a formulation of the path integral corresponding to the topological quantum field theory (TQFT) based on a given $3$-group \cite{Radenkovic2022b}.
 In addition to these results, the symmetries of the topological $3BF$ theory have been studied in full detail \cite{Radenkovic2020,Radenkovic2022a}, leading to deeper understanding of the various properties of the models.
-Some important mathematical results have also been established \cite{martins2011,Wolf2014,Wang2014}.
+Some important mathematical results have also been established \cite{SaemannWolf2014b,martins2011,Wang2014}.
 Nevertheless, the symmetries of the constrained $3BF$ action, which represents a realistic classical theory, have not been studied so far.
 The main purpose of this paper is to fill this missing step, and study the symmetries of the constrained $3BF$ action.